getify/foi-lang/formalization-work/Lexical-Grammar-Combinator-Implementation.md

 ## 9. Escape Token Emission

-The lexer emits `Escape` tokens via eight named productions, distinguished by value.
+The lexer emits `Escape` tokens via seven named productions, distinguished by value.
 Each is a JS binding mapping to `production("Escape", ...)`: